apache/incubator-brooklyn/docs/guide/start/policies-cli.md

 reporting requests per second per node, invoking the default `resize` effector.
 By updating on the policy, you can configure it to respond to a much lower threshhold or set long stabilization delays (the period before it scales out or back).

+At present the CLI does not support a command to update a policy.

+However it is possible to manually suspend the policy, by

 {% highlight bash %}
-TODO: example of command to update a policy
+$ br app cluster ent webcluster stop-policy org.apache.brooklyn.policy.autoscaling.AutoScalerPolicy

 {% endhighlight %}

-An even simpler test is to manually suspend the policy, by invoking "Suspend" on it.
+You can then invoke a `resize` using the appropriate effector:
 {% highlight bash %}
-TODO design this command
+$ br app cluster ent webcluster effector resize invoke -P desiredSize=3
 {% endhighlight %}

-You can then invoke a `resize` using the appropriate effector:
+On resize, new nodes are created and configured, and in this case a policy on the nginx node reconfigures nginx whenever the set of active targets changes.

+The policy can then be re-enabled with start-policy:

 {% highlight bash %}
-TODO
+$ br app cluster ent webcluster start-policy org.apache.brooklyn.policy.autoscaling.AutoScalerPolicy

 {% endhighlight %}

-On resize, new nodes are created and configured, and in this case a policy on the nginx node reconfigures nginx whenever the set of active targets changes.

 ## Next